MrMetric/block_thingy/README.md

 The only compilers that I guarantee will work are:

- * GCC == 7.3.1
+ * GCC == 8.1.0
  * Clang == 6.0.0

 Other versions of these compilers might work, but I do not guarantee that they do.
-I also do not guarantee that any other compilers work, although I do try to stick to standard C++ and use `#ifdef`s around non-standard features.
+I also do not guarantee that any other compilers work, although I do try to stick to standard C++ and use `#ifdef`s around non-standard features and OS-specific things.

 Make a directory to build in, and run `cmake <repo root path>`, along with whatever options you want CMake to use.
 For example, in the repo root: